naderghanbari/gcp-notes/slides.md

   - Follows the ANSI standard

 ## Cloud Dataflow
-* Serverless fully managed data processing solution
+* Serverless data processing solution
-* Unified programming model for `batch` jobs and `streaming` jobs
+* Unified programming model for `batch` and `streaming` jobs
-* Based on Apache Beam programming model
+  - Based on Apache Beam pipelines
 * Preexisting templates (Pub/Sub to BigQuery, etc.)
 * Auto scaling to millions of QPS
+* First choice for creating new pipelines or transformations

 ## Data Studio
 * Visualizations